harunardi/FANGS-UNFOLDING/README.md

-# Dissertation Codes Harun Ardiansyah
+# General Overview
-This repository is the code to perform all analysis done in Harun Ardiansyah's Dissertation and related papers
+FANGS-UNFOLD (Forward, Adjoint, and Neutron Noise General Solver with Unfolding Capabilities) is a tool to perform forward, adjoint, and neutron noise equations.
+The tool uses multigroup neutron diffusion equation for the basis of energy and angular discretization.
+It uses box-scheme finite difference for the spatial discretization.
+This is part of Harun Ardiansyah's dissertation thesis work.

 ## How to run the code:
 - Go to SRC folder